-The name of your restaurant is more important than you think it is.
+How do I choose a restaurant name?
+Isn’t a question that might be bothering you much!
+But, the truth is, that the name of your restaurant is more important than you think it is.
 You have conceptualized the restaurant, planned every little detail from the menu to the vibe, but if your restaurant name fails to capture the essence of your vision then it all may end up going to waste.
 Your restaurant name is what the customers will know and remember you by, they will associate you with the emotions the name creates and think of your restaurant by ascribing the connotations that come with its name.
 Thus, you would want to give your restaurant the perfect name which summarises what you want to stand for in your customer’s memories.
-But how is the question.
-For that, you must consider some things before getting on with the process of finalizing your restaurant name.
+But how is the question?
+For that, you must consider some things before getting on with the process of selecting a restaurant name.

 Things To Consider While Deciding Your Restaurant Name

 Before actually getting in the process of choosing a name for your restaurant, there are some things that you should consider to make an informed choice of name.
-The name of your restaurant will be forging its identity since its inception and so it is of utmost importance that the name be such that it will not die out or not create any recall value.
-The name must deliver the brand its image and be intriguing and catchy to customers.
+The name of your restaurant will be forging its identity since its inception and so it is of utmost importance that the name is such that it will not die out or not create any recall value.
+You need to be very careful while selecting a restaurant name.
+Name must deliver the brand its image and be intriguing and catchy to customers.
+Restaurant name ideas don’t just appear out of the blue you need to think hard and come up with an innovative name.
 Here are some things to consider before finalizing your restaurant name:-

 1. The Restaurant Name Should be Short, Simple and Catchy